10 Merrick Road

 People are referred to recovery teams from the assessment service or other parts of the trust.

-If you are worried about your mental health, you should speak to your GP (family doctor) who may refer you to the assessment team if appropriate.
+If you are worried about your mental health, you should first speak to your GP (family doctor).